brucemack/microlink/README.md

 ![MicroLink Board V0](docs/v1-board-0.jpeg)

-This is a picture of the cellular module:
+This is a picture of the cellular module.
+This has passed some initial tests, but is not ready for production yet.

 ![MicroLink Cellular Connection](docs/ml-7600.jpeg)